syncfusion-content/xamarin.android-docs/xamarin-android/SfAutoComplete/Suggestion-Display-Mode.md

 * Suggest and Append

-N> The default option is suggest mode.
+N> The default mode is Suggest.

 ## Append

-* Append - It appends the first matching string with the entered character.
+Appends the first matching string to the entered text.

 {% tabs %}